 A text or data plan is required to place a text-to-9-1-1

-If texting to 9-1-1 is not available in your area, or is temporarily unavailable, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.
+If texting to 9-1-1 is not available in your area, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.